Trade-off between complexity and energy in quantum phase estimation: Quantum Phase Estimation

 The minimisation will be computed numerically and the minimal point is anticipated to be near $N\approx N_{\textrm{opt}}$.
-As seen shortly, the true complexity can be well approximated by the raw one when the implementation error is large enough.
+As seen shortly and qualitatively explained in Appendix~\ref{app:rawvstrue}, the true complexity can be well approximated by the raw one when the implementation error is large enough. }